MesutYildiz/HW-2_mesutYildiz_2200357098/README.md

 scikit-image
 # Instructions to Run

-Download the dataset:

 Download the banknote authentication dataset from the UCI repository and extract it.
-Prepare the dataset:

 Place the dataset file (data_banknote_authentication.txt) in the project directory.
-Run the code:
 Open the project in a Python environment or Jupyter Notebook.
 Load the dataset, train the decision tree model, and evaluate the performance.
 Results: